Student success services work.

 The ability to consistently provide impactful support to every student who needs it when they need it is possible.

 To do that, your institution needs the right kinds of insights and the ability to coordinate data-informed action across your campus.
-Colleges and universities with effective, scalable student success programs use data analytics and student success software to coordinate care across various professional roles and departments.
-These diverse cross-functional teams of administrators, faculty members, and staff look beyond historical and demographic data and use all institutional student data to know the whole student story and work together to ensure that students have the support they need this term.
+Colleges and universities with effective, scalable student success programs use student success software to coordinate care across various professional roles and departments.
+These diverse cross-functional teams of administrators, faculty members, and staff look beyond historical and demographic data.
+They use all institutional student data to know the whole student story and work together to ensure students have the support they need this term.

-This article explores how our partner institutions use the Civitas Learning® Student Impact Platform to deliver effective student success interventions at scale.
-These strategies include ways to:
+This article explores how Civitas Learning partner institutions deliver effective student success interventions at scale despite shrinking resources.
+These strategies include:

 - Create a Single Source of Truth